-- 2. Property owners, or their designated representatives, shall file a design review application and submit site plans, elevations, renderings, landscape plans, models, or other materials to insure a clear understanding by the Design Review Board.
+2. Property owners, or their designated representatives, shall file a design review application and submit site plans, elevations, renderings, landscape plans, models, or other materials to insure a clear understanding by the Design Review Board.
 The materials submitted must include at least one rendering or model showing the proposed development and the adjacent properties so that the Design Review Board can evaluate the project's harmony relative to adjacent structures.
-The applicant bears the responsibility or burden of proof that the proposed development complies with the design review criteria. - 3.
-The design plan must identify: - a.
-Natural and man-made features, including trees and structures onsite and on adjacent properties having a visual or other significant relationship with or that may affect the development. - b.
-The location and external dimensions of proposed buildings and structures, and of existing buildings and structures to be retained. - c.
+The applicant bears the responsibility or burden of proof that the proposed development complies with the design review criteria.

+3. The design plan must identify:

+- a.
+Natural and man-made features, including trees and structures onsite and on adjacent properties having a visual or other significant relationship with or that may affect the development. - The location and external dimensions of proposed buildings and structures, and of existing buildings and structures to be retained. - c.
 The location of fences, retaining walls, mechanical equipment, garbage disposal areas, utility appurtenances and similar structures. - d.
 Pedestrian, parking and vehicular circulation areas including service areas for the loading and delivery of goods. - e.
 Private and shared outdoor areas, including walkways, plazas, courtyards, seating areas, street furniture and permanent outdoor features including sculptures and artwork. - f.
-Exterior lighting on all buildings and in landscape areas, including type, intensity and area to be illuminated. - g.
-Location, size and method of illuminating signs. - h.
-Points of access and interior floor plans on architectural plans to the extent required to clarify access functions and the relationship to decks, porches, balconies, stairs or other exterior features. - i.
-The color and texture of finish materials, window and door placement and materials, light fixtures, stairways, unique architectural elements, especially in development plans that are unique or innovative. - j.
-Location and proposed living plant material for landscaped areas, including type, number and size of living plant materials and including visual representations of the living plant materials relative to building elevations.
+Exterior lighting on all buildings and in landscape areas, including type, intensity and area to be illuminated. - $g. \hspace{1.5cm} \text{Location, size and method of illuminating signs.} \\$ - Points of access and interior floor plans on architectural plans to the extent required to clarify access functions and the relationship to decks, porches, balconies, stairs or other exterior features. - The color and texture of finish materials, window and door placement and materials, light fixtures, stairways, unique architectural elements, especially in development plans that are unique or innovative. - Location and proposed living plant material for landscaped areas, including type, number and size of living plant materials and including visual representations of the living plant materials relative to building elevations.
 [Added by Ord.
-14-02, passed April 9, 2014]. - 4.
-The City Manager or designee shall prepare a report to the Design Review Board on conformance with pertinent zoning ordinance requirements.
+14-02, passed April 9, 2014].

+The City Manager or designee shall prepare a report to the Design Review I Board on fanzan ncludir nita Zoning Ordinance - Adopted March 6, 1996 ng all Ordinance Amendments through August 31, 2018 Page 123 of 115 conformance with pertinent zoning ordinance requirements.
 The report shall be available to the public, at reasonable cost, at least 7 days prior to the date set for the hearing.

-- 5. Design Review Board Meeting and Decision - a.
+5. Design Review Board Meeting and Decision

+- a.
 Before the Design Review Board may act on a design review plan, written notice must be sent to all property owners within 150 feet of the proposed development or alteration informing them of the date, time and location of the Board meeting in which the design plan will be reviewed. - b.
 The Design Review Board shall determine whether the proposed development meets all applicable design review criteria.
 The Board may request additional materials from the applicant prior to reaching a decision.
 The Board may approve, approve with conditions, or deny a design review plan.